Exporting teff to Europe

 Food safety certification

-If you are a supplier of teff, you may find one of the following certification schemes useful, depending on the role that you play in the supply chain (production, distribution or processing):
+If you are a supplier of teff, you may find one of the following certification schemes useful, depending on the role you play in the supply chain (production, distribution or processing):

 - Food Safety System Certification 22000 (ISO 22000);